 Next we may explore the elegant streets of via Giulia and via Monserrato, filled with Renaissance palazzos, Baroque churches, and artisan workshops, or head to the area of the Campo de' Fiori—one of the busiest piazzas in Rome.
 If time allows, we’ll end our Rome Night Tour on the picturesque Ponte Sisto, which offers great views of the Tiber in both directions and a glimpse of Michelangelo's cupola of St. Peter's Basilica (the subject of our St. Peter's Basilica Tour and a gateway to another exciting Roman neighborhood, Trastevere).

-What is the dress code inside the Pantheon and other churches in Rome?
+What is the dress code inside the churches in Rome?

-The Pantheon is considered a holy place.
 All churches require modest dress.
 Men should wear slacks, and women should wear slacks or skirts below the knee.
 Shoulders must also be covered.
 If you are intent on wearing spaghetti straps or a halter-top, bring a shawl and expect to keep it around you.
 Shorts above the knee are not allowed.
-These rules may seem unduly strict, but remember, the Pantheon is also a church so the same dress code standards apply.

 Reviews can only be left by Context customers after they have completed a tour.
 For more information about our reviews, please see our FAQ.